 The primary responsibility of the Keystone Oaks School District is the education of its students in a safe school environment.
 Collaboration between members of the entire school, parents, and the community is critical to this safe school effort.
 Parents are encouraged to check their child's backpack on a daily basis - not only for school communication but to ensure that inappropriate items are not carried to or from school.
 Students are urged to report concerns about safety to their parents and teacher.
-If your child is being bullied, teased, threatened, or feels left out, please contact the teacher, school counselor, and/or the principal.
+If your child is being bullied, teased, threatened, or feels left out, please contact the teacher, guidance counselor, and the principal.
 Every effort will be made to address these issues.

 Parents, please be advised that during school hours all outside doors of the school will be locked.
 In order to gain admittance into the elementary buildings, you must buzz in at the main entrance of the school.
-It is good practice to have a photo ID on your person when entering any District building.
+Anyone entering the building will be asked to present a photo ID.